jknowles/eddatadoneright/content/_index.md

 of improving practices ...
 I look forward to its sequels! ~ Bo Yan, Jefferson County Public Schools, Kentucky

-### Buy the Book

-You can now get a [printed copy of the book on Amazon.](https://www.amazon.com/dp/1698152310/) Just
-$15.

-[Get the ebook now.](https://leanpub.com/eddatadoneright/) The ebook is always available in multiple formats, DRM-free, for "pay what you can" with a suggested price of $15.

 ### About EDDR